Sky Satellite TV in The Alps

 BBC Radio 1,2,3,4,5 and World Service

 Of course all the main channels are included if you subscribe to any Sky package.
-Currently the cheapest is £15 a month, with the full Sport & Movies package £42.50 a month.
-We've conflicting reports of if getting a multi-room card for £10 a month in the UK will work if you bring the second box out here - UK phone connection may be required.
+Currently the cheapest is £18 a month, with the full Sport & Movies package from around £60a month.
+We've conflicting reports of getting a multi-room systems in the UK will work if you bring the second box out here - UK phone connection may be required etc.

 If you're stuck out in a ski resort between the Winter and Summer seasons Satellite TV may work out to be a very good idea!